-Offered through UMass Lowell's Zuckerberg College of Health Sciences, this multidisciplinary program is designed to produce health care management and health informatics professionals with the knowledge and expertise essential to the delivery of high quality, cost-effective health services, and critical in the design, analysis and evaluation of public health and private sector health systems.
+Offered through UMass Lowell's Zuckerberg College of Health Sciences, the multidisciplinary Master of Science in Health Informatics and Management program -- which is available entirely online -- is designed to provide healthcare management and health informatics professionals with the knowledge needed to deliver high-quality, cost-effective health services, and expertise that is critical to the design, analysis and evaluation of public health and private-sector health systems.

-This convenient and flexible program - which is available entirely online - focuses on strategies and methods that positively contribute to the improvement of health, particularly in areas of critical health needs and under-served populations.
+This convenient and flexible program focuses on strategies and methods that positively contribute to the improvement of health, particularly in areas of critical health needs and under-served populations.

 Concentrations are available in: